Vladasprogrammer/Vladasprogrammer/README.md

 ---

 ## 🛤️ My Journey
-- 💃 **From Dance to Code** – Before diving into web development, I worked as a **dance instructor**, guiding both casual learners and competitive dancers.
-Teaching taught me **patience, adaptability, and how to break down complex concepts**—all of which translate well into programming.
+- 💃 **From Dance to Code** – My experience as a teacher and working in logistics taught me how to work under pressure, solve unexpected problems, and communicate effectively.
 - 🚚 **Worked Across Europe** – My experience in **Germany and Norway** in delivery and logistics strengthened my **problem-solving, time management, and communication skills**.
-- 🔧 **Expanding My Tech Stack** – In addition to front-end development, I’m planning to explore **PHP for backend development** to become a more well-rounded developer.
+- 🔧 **Expanding My Tech Stack** – I will soon be learning **PHP** to expand into backend development.

 ---